Service continuity and emergency events in aged care

 Volunteers without police checks can assist, as long as they are reasonably supervised.

 Costs during and after an emergency

-Where care recipients are relocated, the Government will continue to pay subsidies to the provider responsible for their ongoing care.
+Where care recipients are relocated, the Government will continue to pay subsidies to the provider responsible for their ongoing care and the responsible provider will continue to collect the resident's aged care fees.
 It is the relocating provider's responsibility to arrange to reimburse the receiving facility's incurred costs.

 You may use Home Care Package funding to cover the transportation and/or accommodation costs in emergencies where it would ensure continuity of care for the care recipients.

 The Australian and/or State or Territory Government may make emergency funding available following extraordinary events.